toddhowl/aws-login-script/README.md

 This repo allows you to securely log in to the AWS CLI using credentials stored in the macOS Keychain.
 Your AWS Access Key ID and Secret Access Key are never stored in plaintext files by the login process.

-You can use either the provided Zsh script or the Go app to automate login, check your current AWS billing, and see S3 bucket usage.
+You can use either the provided Zsh script or the Go app to automate login and see S3 bucket usage.
+Additionally, you can add a "$" option to the command to retrieve your current month's billing.

 ## Setup Instructions